bytePatrol/YT-DLP-GUI-for-MacOS/README.md

 - In Advanced Options:
   - Switch from **GPU (h264_videotoolbox)** to **CPU (libx264)**.
 - Try the job again; it will be slower but often more reliable.

+### Window doesn’t fit controls

+- v14 auto-sizes the window and enforces a minimum width so everything is visible.
+- You can still resize manually if needed.

+## Disclaimer

+- This project is a GUI wrapper around yt-dlp and ffmpeg.
+-   Respect YouTube’s Terms of Service.
+-   Only download content when you have the legal rights to do so.
+-   The author(s) are not responsible for misuse of this tool.